chalkedgoose/fluffy-palm-tree/README.md

 Since Mongo can run as an in memory Database and is MultiCored it's great for the Job.
 I would have used Redis for sheer performance but it just does not support MapReduce
+##### Why Mocha and Chai (Testing Framework)
+I am fairly comfortable with Chai since I use it quite a bit and run chai tests atop of Mocha.